Jome0169/Jome0169.github.io/_drafts/stupidthingsididtoday.md

 errors and issues of zero indexing and genomic coordinates, bedtools offers an easy way to answer this question.

 BUT - it's also a double edged sword.
-With its overall fleability comes some pretty serious issues.
+With its overall flexability comes some pretty serious issues.
 You can easily wind up cutting yourself if you're not careful and observant.
 For example...